cincheo/jsweet/README.md

 # JSweet: a Java to JavaScript transpiler [![Build Status](https://travis-ci.org/cincheo/jsweet.svg?branch=master)](https://travis-ci.org/cincheo/jsweet)

 JSweet is built on the top of TypeScript to bring the most up-to-date JavaScript APIs right to the Java world.
+JSweet can be seen as a Java syntax layer to TypeScript.

-JSweet is *not* Java, it is Java syntax only and the APIs and programs run in JavaScript.
-With JSweet, your take advantage of all the Java tooling to program *real* JavaScript applications using the *latest* JavaScript libraries.
+JSweet is *not* Java, it is Java syntax only.
+JavaScript APIs are accessible, but Java APIs are not.
+JSweet programs run in JavaScript.
+With JSweet, you take advantage of all the Java tooling to program *real* JavaScript applications using the *latest* JavaScript libraries.
 JSweet is designed to be as safe as possible and generate fully type-checked JavaScript programs.

 ## Features